 The S-35 RGB/ECO product used in this case in the Nordic countries is characterized by the following features:

-- With this spray foam thermal insulation system, the insulation value obtained is equal to or better than existing solutions.
+- With this sprayed polyurethane foam thermal insulation system, the insulation value obtained is equal to or better than existing solutions.

 - The S-35 RGB/ECO has an ultra-low global warming potential (99.9% lower than the HFC blowing agents it replaces and equal to carbon dioxide) and it's non-ozone depleting.